Rabwah: Geography

 Tilla Chenab beside Rabwah and between Rabwah and the Chenab River.

 Rabwah covers an area of about 24 km^{2} (9.3 sq mi).
 It is located in the temperate region of Central Punjab, approximately halfway between Faisalabad and Sargodha.
 The River Chenab surrounds the city on its Eastern and Southern sides.
 The area is higher than the surrounding plains due to the dry hills which dot the landscape, providing a natural barrier against floods.
 These hills are part of the Kirana Hills, also known locally as the Black Mountains, which reach from Sargodha to Jhang.
 The area, which used to be arid and barren, has been transformed through more than fifty years of aggressive plantation into a lush green city.

 Climate

-According to the Köppen climate classification Rabwah experiences a borderline hot semi-arid climate (BSh)/hot arid climate (BWh).
+According to the Köppen climate classification Rabwah experiences a borderline hot semi-arid climate (BSh)/humid subtropical climate (Koppen: Cwa).
 The city shares typical weather patterns of the northwestern Subcontinent: sweltering summers and pleasant to warm winters.
 The summer season is from April to October where May, the hottest month, sees temperatures regularly reach 40 °C. The location in the centre of the dry plains is responsible for dust storms in the summer.
-Summer also brings the Indian Monsoon which increases the precipitation in the month of June and July to above 80 mm.
+Summer also brings the Indian Monsoon which increases the precipitation in the month of June and July to above 100 mm.
 The winter season is from November to February where January is the coldest month and temperatures may fall to the freezing point.
 The winters also bring fog which can reduce the visibility to dangerously low levels.